Adding in the good stuff

 Qualified nutritionist and Family Tree member Karen Maude gives some tips on how to include more vegetables in your diet

-Be kind and don’t set yourself up to fail in 2021 by embarking on a new weight loss diet.
+Be kind and don’t set yourself up to fail by embarking on a new weight loss diet.

 Dieting has been found to do more harm than good by starving your body of the nutrients it needs, which consequently slows down your metabolism and actually encourages weight gain in the long term.
 Frustratingly, this makes it even more difficult to loose weight in the future too.